centaretraining/azuretraining/02-azure-shell.md

 ## Initialize environment

 1. Open a PowerShell window.
-You can either open a standard PowerShell console, PowerShell ISE (an interactive environment with additional tools) or use an embedded PowerShell window in [Visual Studio Code](https://code.visualstudio.com/).
+I prefer the PowerShell terminal window in [Visual Studio Code](https://code.visualstudio.com/).
+That way you can take notes and record commands while running them in the shell without having to change windows.

 2. Log the CLI into your Azure account using the same credentials you used to log into the portal.
 Follow the directions from the CLI.